Five Decades On, An Eclectic Church Preaches The Message Of John Coltrane

 The Kings eventually met Coltrane's widow — the musician Alice Coltrane.
 They came to regard her as their guru and became members of Alice Coltrane's own religious community, the Vedantic Center, which was based on her interpretation of Hindu beliefs.
 The Kings even recorded Hindu devotional songs with her.

 But that oneness began to unravel; there were theological splinters.
 In 1981, Coltrane sued the Kings for using her late husband's name and likeness.
 The lawsuit was later dropped.
-But the publicity spurred an invitation to the Kings church to join the African Orthodox Church (AOC), a denomination of principally Black American adherents that was founded in the early 20th century by Black Episcopalians who were put off by racism in the dominent church.
+But the publicity spurred an invitation to the Kings church to join the African Orthodox Church (AOC), a denomination of principally Black American adherents that was founded in the early 20th century by Black Episcopalians who were put off by racism in the dominant church.

 As a condition of joining the AOC, the Kings had to reduce John Coltrane's rank from God incarnate to patron saint.
 Franzo King — now known as Archbishop F.W.
 King — agreed.